liljencrantz/crush/README.md

 One of the Crush serializers, Pup, is a native file format for Crush.
 The Pup-format is protobuf-based, and it's schema is available [here](src/crush.proto).
-The advantage of Pup is that all crush types, including classes and closures, can be serialized into this format.
+The advantage of Pup is that all crush types, including classes and closures, can be losslessly serialized into this format.
 But because Pup is Crush-specific, it's useless for data sharing to other languages.